 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for neuroblastoma, learn more in the Latest Research section.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for childhood neuroblastoma.
+It explains areas of scientific research for childhood neuroblastoma.
 Use the menu to choose a different section to read in this guide.